How to Get Rid of Whiteflies on Plants: 14 ways to spray whiteflies off plants

 3. Spray with Insecticidal Soap

 Insecticidal soap kills soft-bodied insects like whiteflies on contact.
 The soap dissolves their protective outer coating, causing them to dehydrate and die.
-It’s fast, effective, and safe for plants when used correctly.
+Fast, effective, and safe for plants when used correctly.

-You can buy pre-made insecticidal soap or make your own by mixing one tablespoon of pure liquid castile soap with one quart of water.
-Don’t use dish soap with degreasers or antibacterial agents—they can damage plant tissue.
+You can buy pre-made insecticidal soap or make your own by mixing 1 tablespoon of pure liquid castile soap with 1 quart (1 L) of water.
+Don’t use dish soap with degreasers or antibacterial agents – they can damage plant tissue.

 Spray the solution directly on whiteflies, coating both the tops and undersides of leaves.
 The soap must contact the insects to work, so thorough coverage is essential.
 Apply in cool, shady conditions to prevent leaf burn.